-N: What are the pros/cons that= what we have from watching cartoon Doraemon
+- N: What are the pros/cons that= what we have from watching cartoon Doraemon

-V: Yes pro is= Nobita is have a good friend= yes and= have many friends but friends harm him because he have Doraemon to help each other to go everywhere/
+- V: Yes pro is= Nobita is have a good friend= yes and= have many friends but friends harm him because he have Doraemon to help each other to go everywhere/

-T: /Nobita= can't do anything= by himself?/
+- T: /Nobita= can't do anything= by himself?/

-N: /So that is a con?/
+- N: /So that is a con?/

-TT: /It's a con yes/
+- TT: /It's a con yes/

-Na: /I think err...= the pro in this movie= Nobita= foolish and timid and= his friends also angry him= and fight him= but the last they will forgive him all the time/
+- Na: /I think err...= the pro in this movie= Nobita= foolish and timid and= his friends also angry him= and fight him= but the last they will forgive him all the time/

-TT: /So it's about forgiveness?/
+- TT: /So it's about forgiveness?/

-Na: Yes
+- Na: Yes

-TT: /Ah= the good point that you have seen from the movie is forgiveness/
+- TT: /Ah= the good point that you have seen from the movie is forgiveness/

-Na: Yes
+- Na: Yes

-TT: /Very good/
+- TT: /Very good/

-Note: As you can see from the example, even though students had problems in explaining the pro and con of watching Doraemon cartoon, the teacher allowed them to fully elaborate their ideas without interrupting.
-When N corrected V that what she said was actually the con rather than the pro, the teacher confirmed the correct answer without breaking V's face.
-By performing as a facilitator and giving opportunities for students to fully express their ideas, it helped students to feel relaxed and discuss more openly with confidence and hence could help control the level of frustration in speaking English.
+Note: As can be seen from the example, even though students had problems in explaining the pros and cons of watching Doraemon cartoon, the teacher allowed them to fully elaborate their ideas without interrupting.
+When N corrected V that what she said was instead the cons than the pros, the teacher confirmed the correct answer without embarrassing V. By performing as a facilitator and giving opportunities for students to fully express their ideas, it helped students to feel relaxed and discuss more openly with confidence and, hence, helped control the level of frustration in speaking English.

-- 4) Teachers should make opportunities available for students to speak English on the topics they are interested in.
-To do so, teachers should investigate their interests in advance or offer a number of topics for students to choose.
-When students have more freedom to choose the topics, they will feel less uncomfortable to speak English and feel more at ease in topics they are interested in. - 5) The teacher should elaborate how he/she expects students to interact in class with specific class rules.
-Students should understand what the teacher expects of them, for example, students should be aware that they have to speak English in the class and that they can't simply read directly from notes.
+4) Teachers should make opportunities available for students to speak English on the topics they are interested in.
+To do so, teachers should investigate their interests in advance or offer several topics for students to choose from.
+When students have more freedom to choose the topics, they will feel less uncomfortable to speak English and feel more at ease in topics they are interested in.

+5) The teacher should elaborate on how he/she expects students to interact in class with specific class rules.
+Students should understand what the teacher expects of them; for example, students should be aware that they have to speak English in the class and that they cannot simply read directly from notes.
 For instance, they can use translanguaging and ask the teacher or the group members to translate Thai words into English.